When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Treatment depends on the nature of the snoring and the types of problems it causes.

-Types of treatments include lifestyle changes, anti-snoring mouthpieces, mouth exercises, continuous, auto, or bi-level positive airway pressure (CPAP, APAP, or BiPAP) devices, and surgery.
+Types of treatments include lifestyle changes, anti-snoring mouthpieces, mouth exercises, positive airway pressure (PAP) devices, and surgery.
 A person’s physician is in the best position to describe pros and cons of any treatment in their specific case.

-An anti-snoring mouthpiece helps hold your tongue or jaw in a stable position so that it can’t block your airway while you sleep.
+An anti-snoring mouthpiece helps hold your tongue or jaw in a stable position to prevent airway blockages while you sleep.
 There are two main types of anti-snoring mouthpieces.

 CPAP is still considered the gold standard treatment for sleep apnea.
-However, while some people can wear a CPAP comfortably, others find the apparatus bothersome, especially if the machine is loud, or if the mask fits poorly.
-Custom-fitted oral appliances are often a good alternative for OSA patients who cannot tolerate CPAP .
-Mandibular advancement devices, specifically, have been shown to be effective with not only snoring, but in mild to moderate OSA.
+However, while some people can use a CPAP machine comfortably, others find the device bothersome, especially if the machine is loud or if the mask fits poorly.
+Custom-fitted oral appliances are often a suitable alternative for OSA patients who cannot tolerate CPAP .
+Mandibular advancement devices, specifically, have been shown to be effective in treating snoring and mild to moderate OSA.
 It is important to consult a doctor to develop the best treatment plan.

 Slackening of the muscles around the airway makes it more likely for a person to snore.
 Exercises to strengthen the mouth, tongue, and throat can counteract this, building muscle tone to reduce snoring.